tlevine/cgitrepos/readme.md

     repo.url::
     The relative url used to access the repository.
 This must be the first setting specified for each repositoryo.
 Default value: none.

+## Development
+Create a test by adding two files to the fixtures directory.
+Name one of them "something" and the other "something.json".
+The "something" should be a cgitrepos file, and the "something.json" should be a JSON file that represents the "something" as follows.

+* The root of the JSON is a list containing sections and repositories.
+* Sections of the cgitrepos file are represented as lists containing repositories..
+* Repositories are represented as dictoinaries.

+If a cgitrepos file looks like this,

+    repo.url=foo
+    repo.path=/home/tlevine/foo.git

+the repositories dictionary should look like this.

+    { "url": "foo",
+      "path": "/home/tlevine/foo.git"
+    }

+That is, the left side of the equal sign in the cgitrepos file corresponds to the key in the repositories dictionary, and the right side of the equal sign corresponds to the value in the dictionary.